cursorless-dev/cursorless/docs/user/README.md

 ### Swap

 Swaps two targets.
 If the first target is omitted, it will target the current selection.
-If the targets are list targets they will be zipped together.
+If `<Target 1>` and `<Target 2>` each consist of multiple targets, they will be zipped together.

 - `"swap <TARGET 1> with <TARGET 2>"`
 - `"swap with <TARGET>"`
+- `"swap air and bat with cap and drum"` is equivalent to `"swap air with cap"` and `"swap bat with drum"`

 eg:
 `swap blue air with green bat`